With This Ring, I Promise Myself to You

 Clean Origin has a great selection for every price range, whether you want to keep it simple or wear more bling.
 And, if you choose to pick a promise ring with lab-grown diamonds, you’ll be saving even more; man-made stones are up to 40% less expensive than mined diamonds of comparable size and quality.

 What Do Promise Rings Look Like?

-If you’re looking for a promise ring with a little more sparkle, we, of course, have some fantastic options, as well.
-Our Oasis Diamond Ring features 7 delicately placed lab-created diamonds that sit between intricately detailed metalwork in the precious metal of your choosing.
-Another favorite style is our Evermore Diamond Ring with two infinity twists studded with over forty lab-created diamonds.
-Fashionable in any of our metal choices.
+If you’re looking for a promise ring with a little more sparkle, we, of course, have some fantastic options as well.
+Our Oasis Diamond Ring features 7 delicately placed lab-created diamonds that sit between intricately detailed metalwork in the precious metal of your choosing, so it will match your partner’s existing rose gold, gold, sterling silver, etc. jewelry.

 Another favorite ring is our Evermore Diamond Ring with two infinity twists studded with over forty lab-created diamonds.
 Fashionable in any of our metal choices, this is one promise ring that’s sure to turn some heads.

 A promise ring is a fantastic way to display your relationship status, and if you are looking for an engagement ring to seal the deal down the line, Clean Origin is always here to help!

 Plus, if you do eventually end up marrying your partner, you can easily stack your promise ring with your engagement and wedding rings to show these three stages of commitment in your relationship!